 NASB began its internet lending operations in 1999, making it one of the very first banks to establish an online presence.
 If a customer should go online to the NASB website, they have the option to fill out a very simple form and submit it to the company.
 An experienced loan officer will then personally contact them to facilitate next steps.

-Also, the company makes it possible to establish an online account which allows customers to sign and submit loan documents electronically.
-In addition, with an NASB account, it is possible to make mortgage payments online with a debit or credit card.
+Also, the company makes it possible to establish an online account that allows customers to sign and submit loan documents electronically.
+In addition, with a NASB account, it is possible to make mortgage payments online with a debit or credit card.

 A VA Loan Powerhouse